School of Medicine

 Affiliate, Pathology VA Faculty PTAs

-BioMy research is centered on neurodegenerative and ocular diseases, with a focus on the unfolded protein response, specifically the PERK pathway.
-Through my work, I investigate the cellular mechanisms underlying diseases like Alzheimer's and advanced tauopathies, with an emphasis on mitochondrial dysfunction and ER stress.
+BioMy current research focuses neurodegenerative and ocular diseases, with an added focus on the unfolded protein response, specifically the PERK pathway.
+Through my work, I investigate the cellular mechanisms underlying diseases like Alzheimer's and advanced tauopathies, with an emphasis on endoplasmic reticulum (ER) stress.

-As I continue to deepen my understanding of disease pathology, I am also pursuing a residency in pathology (ECFMG-Certified, AAMC: 14765627), with a particular interest in neuropathology and forensic pathology.
-Alongside my primary research, I have been involved in a forensic pathology project, applying my skills from my previous studies in forensic science, further exploring my passion for understanding disease processes and the human body through both clinical and investigative lenses.
+As I continue to deepen my understanding of disease pathology, I am also pursuing a residency in pathology (ECFMG-Certified, AAMC: 14765627), with a current interest in neuropathology and forensic pathology.
+Alongside my primary research, I have been involved in a forensic unidentified persons project, applying my skills from my previous graduate studies in forensic science and extensive autopsy experience.
+Here I further explore my passion for understanding disease processes and the human body through both clinical and investigative perspectives, fueled by empathy and compassion.

 Quynh-Thu Le, MD, FACR, FASTRO